 The water jet is an effective tool to remove plaque and debris lodged deep between teeth and around braces.
 The water jet shoots a pulsing stream of water that dislodges remaining food particles.
 Adding an antiseptic dental rinse to the water is recommended.
 Use the water jet after your regular brushing and flossing routine.

 Retainers, just like your teeth collect plaque, bacteria and food particles.
 You should clean your retainer everyday!
-Keep your retainer soaking when it is not in your mouth.
 Use a mouthwash rinse to freshen it up and keep it free of bacteria.
 Keep your retainer away from heat; the plastic can crack if it gets too dry or too hot.
-Try not to bend the wires; flipping your retainer in your mouth can do this.

 Patients should avoid foods that are sticky, hard or chewy.
 They should also avoid any food and drinks that are known to cause cavities.
 Patients should brush, floss and rinse their mouth regularly between meals.